 - SAR will then notify HRL staff of the accommodation approval.

 - HRL staff will contact roommates (if applicable) and determine if there are any conflicting medical conditions that would be impacted by the presence of an animal.

 - HRL staff will notify the student via email once they are approved to bring the animal to campus.

 Please contact Student Accessibility Resources if you require assistance with emergency evacuation in University Housing to discuss an emergency evacuation plan.

-- Light up doorbell
+- Visual doorbell

 - ADA accessible room